peekdistrict/peekdistrict/CONTRIBUTING.md

 If you're brand new to Open Street Map a great place to start is the [OSM Beginners Guide](http://wiki.openstreetmap.org/wiki/Beginners%27_guide) or [LearnOSM Getting Started on OSM](http://learnosm.org/en/beginner/start-osm/#beginning-osm-create-an-openstreetmap-account).

-As a rather long standing opens source project, Open Street Map has a large number of ways to contribute open data.
+As a rather long standing open source project, Open Street Map has a large number of ways to contribute open data.
 More specifically to Peek District we will using one of the following:

 #### Noting camera location: